 Did you know that more than 70 million Americans are eligible for veterans’ benefits and, in the next decade, the number of veterans 85 and older is expected to triple?

-Sadly, many individuals and families who are eligible for Veteran’s Benefits do not take advantage of them.
-For example, millions of wartime veterans and their spouses may be eligible for special monthly pension benefits solely because they are over 65 years of age and are homebound, in assisted/supportive living, or in a nursing home.
+Sadly, many individuals and families who are eligible for veterans’ benefits do not take advantage of them.
+For example, millions of wartime veterans and their spouses may be eligible for special monthly pension benefits solely because they are more than 65 years of age and are home-bound, in assisted/supportive living, or in a nursing home.

-At Geisler Patterson Law Firm, we are dedicated to helping the veterans who have served our country, together with their loved ones, get all the assistance they are entitled to.
+At Geisler Patterson Law Firm, we are dedicated to helping the veterans who have served our country and their loved ones get all the assistance they are entitled to.
 We have extensive experience in this area and can assist you and your family by explaining many difficult-to-understand aspects of long-term care and the help that is available.

 You owe it to yourself and your loved ones to get the benefits you have earned and rightly deserve.

 Helping Veterans Pay For Medical Care: The Aid And Attendance Benefit

 There is a special pension benefit available to help veterans and widows of veterans pay for their medical care.
 Qualification for this program is subject to income and net worth limits, and a veteran can give away assets to meet the net worth requirement.
 The method by which income is calculated also allows a veteran to subtract monthly medical expenses from actual income.

 - Veteran, no dependents: $985

 - Additional money if additional dependents